sp34rh34d/CTF-writeups/Huntress CTF 2024/Zulu/readme.md

 ## Procedure
 Running the ```file``` command it shows the following output ```zulu: compress'd data 16 bits```.

-a compress file, so i have used 7z to extract the file context.
+a compress file, so i have used 7z to extract the file content.

 ![image](https://github.com/user-attachments/assets/cad8abf7-7242-4b16-ab8c-4bb0112b507c)